Marian-Braendle/ipe-copytools/README.md

     * use number keys `0`-`9` or
     * use `j` or `k` to increment or decrement the number or
     * input the exact number by right clicking and selecting "Set number of total instances"
-* If desired, the orientation of the instances can either be fixed or it can be aligned with the tangent of the path by using the context menu
+* If desired, the orientation of the instances can either be fixed or it can be aligned with the tangent of the path by selection in the context menu
 * The instances can either be distributed automatically along the path or a fixed distance can be set between the instances by right clicking and selecting "Set fixed distance between instances"
 * To apply the pattern press `space` or right right click and select "Accept"